mrrtmob/fcm-wp-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/fcm-push-notification` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->FCM Push Notification from WordPress screen to configure the plugin.
+3. Use the Settings->Mobile Settings from WordPress screen to configure the plugin.
 4. In the FCM Options put the FCM API Key and put the topic name registered in your app.
 5. Optionally put the image url to display in the notification.